andyvroberts/slate/LondonMarket/terminology.md

 |No |Fundamental |

-All *insurable* risks must also have the following Risk Features:
+All *insurable* risks must also meet the following Risk Features:
-A Fortuitous Event.
+Have a Fortuitous Event.
-An Insurable Interest.
+Have an Insurable Interest.
-A risk that is not against public policy.
+Have a risk that is not against public policy.
-A Homogenous Exposure, i.e. not a one-off.
+Have a Homogenous Exposure, i.e. not a one-off.

 ### Risk Category
 Only Financial, Pure and Particular risk can be insured.